-Odour Extraction and Fogging Specialists in the UK
+Professional Fire and Flood Odour Removal – Ozone and Fogging Specialists in the UK

 If not approached correctly, odours can linger on and on.
 A general clean is simply not enough and will only temporarily mask the problem.
-This is why we always recommend that the affected areas get cleaned and decontaminated by a certified restoration company, to ensure guaranteed odour removal.
+We always recommend that the affected areas get cleaned and decontaminated by a certified restoration company, such as Restorations UK to ensure guaranteed odour removal.
 The works need to be thorough enough that odour trapped within walls, cavities and fabrics is taken into consideration.

 - Established experts – in business over 30 years

 - Work with leading insurance companies

 - Wet and thermal fogging

 - Ozone treatments